 The Anglican Church Women is part of a larger group of women from parishes throughout the Diocese of Algoma who raise funds for missions.
 A Spring Tea and Fall Lunch are annual events.
 Each parish contributes a thank offering at the ACW Annual in May.
 These monies are used to support various missions.

 Studying God’s Word is a privilege and most enjoyable in a warm fellowship setting that permits good dialogue and questions.
-St. Brice’s has a variety of different Bible study groups – including Mondays at 9:30 a.m. and Tuesdays at 7:00 p.m.
+St. Brice’s has a Bible study group on Tuesdays at 7:00 p.m.
+Currently, it is held on Zoom.
 All are welcome to participate.

 Camp Temiskaming is located on the shores of Fairy Lake, about 15 km. from New Liskeard.
 The Camp offers an affordable, high-energy Christian summer camp experience that includes canoeing, nature hikes, sports and archery, making it a wonderful destination for kids and youth.
 Week-long camps are held for junior boys, junior girls, and senior girls providing them the opportunity to learn about God’s love.
 Women’s retreats are also offered during the summer.
 Donations help with the costs of running the camp and insurance, as well as needed renovations.